kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_environment.rst

 Creating a New Environment
 ==========================

-This tutorial shows how to create a custom environment using the Isaac Arena framework, based on the kitchen pick and place environment example.
+Learn how to create custom environments using the kitchen pick and place example.

 Overview
 --------

-An Isaac Arena environment consists of five main components:
+Isaac Arena environments have five main components:

 1. **Background**: The scene/world where the task takes place
 2. **Objects**: Interactive objects that can be manipulated